Jessepan123456/SpreadSheet/README.md

 - Implemented a Clear button

 ## How to Run
+1. Clone the repository
-Run the program
+2. Run the program first
-Run the GUI for the spreadsheet
+3. Run the GUI second for the spreadsheet

 ## What I Learned:
 - How to design a large project step by step